AurickBR/Decide_Your_Own_Path/tools/README.md

 Source: `srd-rules-glossary.md` — the full SRD 5.2.1 rules glossary, vendored.
 The build extracts every `#### … [Condition]` heading, so the other glossary entries are available for later work.

+## The navigation menu

+`build_nav.py` is not SRD material, but it belongs to the same family: one generator, many files.

+    python3 tools/build_nav.py           # writes the menu into the five tools and legal.html
+    python3 tools/build_nav.py --check   # verify; exits 1 if any copy is stale or missing

+Every page except the portal carries a launcher in its bottom-left corner that opens a menu of the whole site.
+The menu's contents are **read out of `index.html`** — the `CAMPAIGN` name, the `BASE` URL, the Drive folder and the `FILES` map — so the hub stays the single place links live, exactly as `HOSTING_AND_DEPLOYMENT.md` §4 promises.
+Rename a file there, re-run this, and all six copies follow.

+The emitted block is byte-identical in every page apart from one line: `var HERE = "<filename>"`, which is what marks *you are here*. `test/nav.test.js` asserts that identity, asserts every file the menu names exists on disk, and asserts nothing in any tool out-stacks the open panel.

+Two things it deliberately does **not** do.
+It does not go into `index.html` — the portal is the navigation, and a launcher there would open a smaller copy of the page you are already on.
+And it does not hide DM tools from anyone in a security sense: it follows the `dyop_view` key the portal writes, which is convenience only.
+Every file on the site is a public URL.

 ## Regenerating

     python3 tools/build_spells.py        # rebuilds const SPELLS=[…] in the character builder python3 tools/build_conditions.py    # rebuilds const CONDITIONS=[…] in BOTH tools
+    python3 tools/build_nav.py           # rebuilds the navigation menu in six pages

 `build_spells.py` defaults to `tools/srd-spells.md` and `../character-builder-2.html`.
 `build_conditions.py` defaults to `tools/srd-rules-glossary.md` and both HTML tools; pass a